RS_Structure_Mirror Outlining

 4. Objects used as emblems gained a life of their own and resisted the author’s control — they revealed the harsh realities of Caribbean life. [i.
 Forgot to mention the collapse of emblematic tradition and sentimental objects.
 I think I need to slow down the sentimental object and the emblem explanations — give each their own paragraph and walk it through better. ii.
 Also forgot to mention the ease with which things and people can get confused. iii.
 Definitely a logical gap between this paragraph and the one above it.]

 5. I will consider Behn’s Oroonoko, Singleton’s A General Description, Stedman’s Narrative, and Edgeworth’s Belinda.
 I chose these texts because they differ in genre and because they all have emblems/sentimental objects.
 I want to know how these objects and their representations change over time. [i.
 I forgot about the Enlightenment!
 And how these texts contribute to the Enlightenment!
 And I totally didn’t even mention the closing question. ii.
 Is the closing question even a good question?
 I’m not sure.
 I think it’s better to ask what are the emblems, what are the hidden meanings behind the emblems, and what insight can we draw from these meanings?
 Also maybe how are these emblems represented?
-Like Singleton is really negative about the cocoa plant (and thus enslaved African women) and Stedman is all about the beauty of the cocoa plant (i.e. enslaved African women).
+Like Singleton is really negative about the cocoa plant (and thus enslaved African women) and Stedman is all about the beauty of the cocoa plant (i.e., enslaved African women).
 I’m not sure if “changing over time” and “how did subjects make knowledge and represent etc.” are questions I want to ask.]

 Notes: